FICTION / FANTASY /GODS

 Capitol --- renovations taking place the time of Lincoln's presidency

 White House -- Executive Mansion Renovated since Lincoln's day.
-In our library is Fred's reference book for the White House, THE PRESIDENT'S HOUSE vol 1 & 2 , William Seale, White House Historical Assoc.1986.
+In Fred's library is a reference book for the White House, THE PRESIDENT'S HOUSE vol 1 & 2 , William Seale, White House Historical Assoc.1986.
 Fred has placed one of his page markers on photo #41 between pages 394-395.
 The photo is the Second-floor plan in Lincoln's time.
-He uses this in a scene.
-We probably have more books on Lincoln and the Civil War than any other single area.
-Russian history and literature is a close second.
+Fred probably had more books on Lincoln and the Civil War than any other single area.
+Russian history and literature was a close second.

 Pennsylvania Avenue --- the most well known street in Washington City

 Washington Monument -- under construction during the Civil War

 Willard's Hotel-- on Pennsylvania Avenue across the street from the Armory, most prestigious hotel in the city during the Civil War era